Top 20 Doctor insights on: Cystic hygroma turner syndrome

 It depends.: Many cases of this are found in utero, or after birth, so often there are no symptoms, just the sign of a swelling in the neck by the posterior triangle at or after birth.
 Some can be large and can affect breathing and swallowing.
 They can resolve, but if they are large, they need to be drained.
 In any case, these patients need to be in a neonatal center capable of monitoring and treating them. ...Read more

 Nil to chromosomal: Cystic hygroma can be found in healthy babies or in babies born with chromosome abnormalities.
 The outcome is generally better for a baby that does not have a chromosome abnormality.
 About 60% of cystic hygromas result from chromosome abnormalities.
 Common disorders associated with cystic hygroma are turner syndrome and trisomies. ...Read more

-A lymphangioma.: A cystic hygroma is a congenital multiloculated lymphatic lesion that can arise anywhere, but is classically found in the left posterior triangle of the neck.
-This is the most common form of lymphangioma.
-It contains large cyst like cavities containing watery fluid.
-Cystic hygromas are benign, but can be disfiguring.
-It affects children; very rarely it can present in adulthood. ...Read moreSee 1 more doctor answer
+Yes.: This is a congenital multiloculated lymphatic lesion that can arise anywhere.
+It is classically found in the left posterior triangle of the neck, and contains large cyst like cavities withy watery fluid.
+This is benign, but a lethal version, cowchock wapner kurtz syndrome, causes cystic hygroma, lymphedema and cleft palate.
+This can be seen in adults, and people can live normal lives. ...Read moreSee 1 more doctor answer